devdignesh/weather-pulse/README.md

 ```bash
 npm run dev
 ```
+### Get weather data

-API would be used to get weather data in a locality.
+API would be used to get weather data using locality.
 You can view the list of city and [locality IDs](https://b.zmtcdn.com/data/file_assets/65fa362da3aa560a92f0b8aeec0dfda31713163042.pdf)